mehmood-zaman/merkle-frontend/README.md

 ### Deployment

 For frontend React.js web application deployment i have used the firebase.
+You can view the production version of application on the following link.
 [Merkle Live Preview](https://merkle-app.web.app/login).

 ### Running Application Locally